-The hospital market
+The hospital market1

-In 2016, the market of acute care hospitals in Germany was about €98 billion.
-Personnel costs accounted for about 62% of hospital costs, and material costs for 38%.
-Personnel and material costs rose by 4% and 5% respectively.
+In 2017, the market of acute care hospitals in Germany was about ≤ 102 billion2, as defined by total costs of the German acute care hospitals (gross).
+Personnel expenses accounted for about 62% of hospital costs, and material costs for 38%.
+Personnel and material expenses rose by 5% and 3% respectively.